 You will also find here audio and video pieces but unfortunately I have removed most of the photos, opting to place them in locations whereby only personal friends and family can gain access from.
 Post me and if you need access, I'll tell you how to get to them.

 I am being dragged into Web 2.0 kicking and screaming -- I just don't see myself right now with time to spend on MySpace™, FaceBook™ and Twitter™ all of the time.
 I do, however, have a page with some content on MySpace™ and Facebook™ and am learning how to use Twitter™ and other Web2.0 tools.
-I even have a blog to answer Scouting and military-related questions as well as to mirror some of the content from the 2010 Centennial National Scout Jamboree.
+I even have a blog to answer Scouting and military-related questions as well as to mirror some of my content from the 2010 Centennial and 2013 National Scout Jamboree.
 The best way to provide feedback is by clicking on the graphic and sending me an email right now.
 Enjoy :)